aadilmallick/my-notes-docusaurus/docs/devops/10-devsecops.md

 	- MTTR (mean time to recover)
 	- MTTD (mean time to delivery)
 	- Deployment frequency
+	- flow time: detection to resolution
+- **vulnerabilities**: number of critical vulnerabilities, and vulnerabilities by type.
 - **code metrics**: focus on security and quality assurance of code.
 	- **application coverage**: measures test coverage percentage
 	- **vulnerability remediation time**: how quickly issues get fixed